Lacrymology/states/pgbouncer/doc/index.rst

 PgBouncer
 =========

 PgBouncer is a lightweight connection pooler for PostgreSQL.

-..
-TODO: Intro  cover cluster

 .. toctree::
     :glob: